Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description and criteria

-Only if this activity has not been carried out in the continuous evaluation, the oral presentation and defense of the activity will be done in a group (even if it is carried out individually), according to the assessment rubric available in the Aula Virtual.
+Only if the oral presentation of the team project has not been carried out in the continuous evaluation, it will be done in a team (even if it is carried out individually), according to the assessment rubric available in the Aula Virtual.

-There is no minimum score for this activity.
-The marks are saved until the extraordinary call of exam in July.
+The marks are saved until the extraordinary exam call in July.

 Learning outcomes assessed: 6, 8.